kevinfengcs88/nvim/README.md

 - Change color of relative line numbers to white
 - Python f-string fixes (change autopairs rule behavior):
     - Disable annoying {} wrapping around ''
-    - Disable annoying f''' behavior (it should be f'')
 - Get startup time to sub 100 ms across all environments
 - Alpha dashboard options are not silent if selecting an option with <CR>
 - Add Lazygit as a tool